aroberge/ideas/docs/source/usage.rst

        out why the ``usercustomize.py`` idea did not work.
 I deleted parts of the documentation where I had mentioned it until I remembered that it wouldn't work in a virtual environment.
 Note that I didn't check that it **would** work in my main python setup ...
-If it no longer works, please file an issue.
+If it no longer works, please file an issue, especially if you know how to fix it! 😉